 We started this program with direct intervention in 200+ anganwadis in Bangalore urban and rural districts.
-In July 2020, we have partnered with the Department of Women and Child development to expand our reach to all 66000+ Anganwadis in Karnataka through a multi-modal approach; making us one of the leading NGOs for children in the State.
+In July 2020, we partnered with the Department of Women and Child Development to expand our reach to all 66000+ Anganwadis in Karnataka through a multi-modal approach; making us one of the leading NGOs for children in the State.

 We focus on improving the learning levels and school readiness in children of the 3-6 years age group.
 Our sustainable approach involves working with children, improving teacher skills and increasing community involvement.

 Parents, Anganwadi Teachers and Helpers, and Communities are equipped to ensure

 optimal foundational learning and development in children – social, emotional, physical